Blackbird Has Spoken: Part 4

 "Cloe, would you like to talk privately?"
 Amanda asked her.

 Garrett quietly dismissed everyone while Amanda tried to calm Cloe.
-She went into a sudden burst of rage, with the kicking of of chairs, throwing of pillows and shouts of profanity.
+She went into a sudden burst of rage, with the kicking of of chairs, throwing of pillows and angry shouts.
 She spent the night in the safe room.
 But she was not safe from the memories of the day, nor of the past.
 She sang another blackbird song in the dark, windowless room.

 Blackbird singing in the dead of night.